v36372/tintrongnguyen.me/website/content/post/thesis.md

 The captain shouted out loud:

-> The prirates are coming!
+> The pirates are coming!
 Prepare to melee combat!

 He turned to me: